seanriceaz/seanriceaz.github.io/_posts/2017-03-15-dungeons-dragons-and-design-workshops.markdown

 In my first DM experience, my group nearly failed to make it past the first major encounter.
 I had not planned on some poor dice rolls, and had not equipped my adventurers to take on the monster I put in front of them.

 From time to time, something will happen in a workshop setting that you don't plan for.
 Sometimes, you misjudge the group of people you're leading.
-Other times, you spot an opprotunity to add value to a workshop by swapping out an activity on the fly.
+Other times, you spot an opportunity to add value to a workshop by swapping out an activity on the fly.

+I like to have a backup plan in mind in case things go a little off-the-rails.
+Remember, it's about getting the value out of the workshop, not merely completing a list of predetermined tasks.
+So, change the activities, take an extra-long break to re-evaluate the problem, or move the entire meeting outside for a change of scenery.

+In my gaming example above, I realized I had made a mistake in my planning and arranged for some nearby villagers to rescue my adventurers (an admittedly shallow plot device), and the night continued.

+## Who is this about?

+Ultimately, with gaming as with design, the end product isn't about the designer or storyteller.
+It's about the story.
+And as a facilitator, you are creating the atmosphere to bring your group of participants along for the ride.
+They're going to work through some tough problems together, and will end up co-creating the final product with you.

+Get over yourself and have some fun with it!